subugoe/oa2020cadata/analysis/paper.md

-Based on the dataset `journal_publisher_14_18` the global market share of publishing houses in terms of articles and reviews indexed in the Web of Science can be analyzed for the period 2014-2018.
+Based on the dataset `journal_publisher_14_18` the global market share of publishing houses in terms of articles and reviews indexed in the Web of Science can be analyzed for the period 2014-18.
 The following table shows the overall market share for the ten largest publishers.
-The following figure presents a breakdown by journal business model, differentiating between toll access and fully open access.
+The following figure presents a breakdown by journal business model, differentiating between subscription journals and fully open access.

 | Publisher                                                | Articles and Reviews published | Percentage |